johnxeast/Project-1/README.md

 # Project-1
 Project for my Cyber Security class.

-Most of these scipts were used to create a cloud infrastructure.
+Most of the ansible scripts were used to create a cloud infrastructure.

-Most of the linux scipts were just me messing around.
+The rest of the scipts were just me messing around.